Ruchitha2003/finance-dashboard/README.md

 This project helped me focus on:

-* how to structure a UI
+* structuring a UI properly
-* how to present data clearly
+* presenting data clearly
+* keeping things simple but effective

+I aimed to balance functionality and clarity without overcomplicating the implementation.

 * how to keep things simple but useful

 I tried to balance **functionality + clarity**, rather than making it overly complex.